-&lt;sup>2 Administered in March 2016 or beyond.
+2Administered in March 2016 or beyond.
 The combined score for the EBRW must come from the same administration of the Reading and Writing subtests.

-&lt;sup>3 The average of the English and Reading subtests.
-If the average of the two subject test scores results in a decimal (.5), the score shall be rounded up to the next whole number.
-The scores for the English and Reading subject tests-are not required to come from the same test administration.
+3If the average of the two subject test scores results in a decimal of 0.5 or higher, the score shall be rounded up to the next whole number.
+The scores for the English and Reading subject tests are not required to come from the same test administration.